Skip To Content

 Allowed Compression Methods

 After the image has been mosaicked from the different sources, the resulting image is then optionally compressed before being transmitted to the client application.
 When the client is a web browser, this defaults to JPEG compression if there are no NoData areas, else the default is PNG compression.
 When the client is ArcGIS Desktop, this parameter controls both the allowed compression methods and the default.
 By default, this is set to None, meaning that the data will not be compressed.
-If the mosaic dataset will be published, it is highly advisable to set the compression to JPEG Quality 80 for most imagery.
+If the mosaic dataset will be published, it is recommended that you set the compression to JPEG Quality 80 for most imagery.
 If the mosaic dataset is more than 8-bit, you can use LZ77.

 Maximum Number of Rasters per Mosaic